uselesstechjunks/leetcode/docs/source/math/stat/inference.rst

 Parametric Model
 ==========================================================================================
 .. note::
-	If this set can be spanned by a finitely many parameters.
+	This set can be spanned by a finitely many parameters.

 .. seealso::
 	* A regression model is defined by the set of affine functions :math:`\mathcal{F}=\{r(x)=mx+c; m,c\in\mathbb{R}\}`.